 - It is recognized that strategic planning is a living, breathing process and document

-- Executive Summary should be distributed to Federation staff, GJF, JFS and JFG Boards as well as all those stakeholders who participated in the initial interviews
+- Executive Summary to be distributed to Federation staff, GJF, JFS and JFG Boards and on GJF website

 Strategic Opportunity #1: Increase Financial Resources Toward GJF Financial Stability